tensorflow/community/governance/SIG-request-template.md

 ## What initial problems will the group tackle?

 * Providing a new set of high-level API and features in Java
-    * New repository under the TensorFlow organization will host the code for the new libraries, with their own release dates
+    * New repositories under the TensorFlow organization will host the code for the new libraries, with their own release dates
     * Features could be merged faster by allowing some members of the community to do code reviews
 * Establish an official communication channel for discussion around Java TF topics
     * Right now, discussions are spread on different channels, such as the unofficial google group or on top of different GitHub issues